Railroad Flat Campground

 - No person shall leave any property unattended for more than 24 hours.
 (43 CFR 8351.2-1 (1))

-- Fires are allowed ONLY in provided metal fire rings.
-NO FIRES ON BEACH.
-(Fire Restriction may apply).
+- Campfires are allowed ONLY in provided metal fire rings.
+NO campfires on beach.
+Seasonal Fire Restrictions apply.

 - No glass bottles allowed within 1/4 mile of the Merced River.
 43 CFR 8351.2-1 (i)